- Intensive Support Team

 - Review committee may request additional information from IST or BB prior to determining if the student’s needs are a match to the identified program.

-Information on Alternatives and Intensive Intervention Programs:
+Information on Alternatives and Intensive Intervention Programming:

-- MMSD Alternatives and Intensive Intervention Programs
+- MMSD Alternatives and Intensive Intervention Programming

 - Horizon High School: Horizon High School is a private, non-profit school designed to meet the needs of students who are seeking a supportive, drug-free environment for continuing their education during recovery.
 Programming includes an integrated academic curriculum in the core areas, life skills education, wellness and daily group counseling with a certified Alcohol and Other Drug Abuse (AODA) counselor.